-John brings significant experience as an executive and board member with various organizations.
+John Park brings significant experience as an executive and board member with various organizations.
 He is former president of the Korean Canadian Lawyers Association, Chair of the Korean Canadian Cultural Association and served two terms as an advisory member of the National Unification Advisory Council established to advise the President of South Korea on the formulation of peaceful unification policy between North and South Koreas.
-John is currently the Prosecution Counsel for the Ontario College of Trades and is responsible for overseeing all prosecutions under the Ontario College of Trades and Apprenticeship Act that regulates skilled trades in Ontario.
-He joined Hong Fook in 2015; as a firm believer in helping the community grow, he hopes to assist Koreans in being open about their mental health and addressing their health concerns on a daily basis.
+John is currently the Director of Litigation at the Travel Industry Council of Ontario (TICO), the regulator that oversees the province’s travel industry.

 Charles Xie is a Senior Consultant in the Advisory Services practice of Ernst & Young LLP.
 He has been volunteering with Hong Fook for over 10 years and has a strong understanding of the healthcare system with experiences from hospital, government, long-term care, and community agencies.
 Charles has solid knowledge in process improvement, technology implementation, cost optimization, and change management.
 He is certified in Lean Six Sigma Green Belt and holds MBA from University of Toronto.